 Learn From Mistakes

-No one is perfect, and while I tried to be flirty, fun, and considerate, I wasn’t explicit enough in asking for consent.
-Consent is the most important part of every sexual encounter, and it’s crucial to make sure that you and your partners are clear about your boundaries and desires.
+No one is perfect, and while I tried to be flirty, fun, and considerate, I was not explicit enough in asking for consent.
+Consent is the most important part of every sexual encounter, and it is crucial to make sure that you and your partners are clear about your boundaries and desires.

 The Wheel of Consent

 The Wheel of Consent is a model that defines two aspects of every interaction.
 Every action is done by someone and done for someone.
 When I asked to hold my partner’s neck, we both understood that I would be doing the action, but I should have clearly stated that this kind of touch gave me pleasure; the action was for me.
 It just so happened that she also received pleasure from this kind of play, but at the time, this was not clear.